 Let’s break down these variables in more detail.

 Toronto Condo Fees: Breaking it Down

-1. Facilities Available
+1. Condo Facilities

 Your building may come with additional security, underground parking facilities, concierge services, fitness centers, pool, and even a rooftop patio and more.

-To sum up when purchasing a condo you are required to pay a mandatory fee monthly, which is non-negotiable and covers a broad sphere of expenses.
+To sum up when purchasing a condo you are required to pay a monthly mandatory fee.
+This fee is non-negotiable and covers a broad range of expenses.